Alphonse Allais

 Alphonse Allais (20 October 1854 – 28 October 1905) was a French writer, journalist and humorist.
+He was also the editor of the Chat Noir, a satirical magazine.

 Life

-Allais was born in Honfleur, Calvados.
-He died in Paris.
+From 1879, Alphonse Allais attended the ″Hydropathic Society″ of Émile Goudeau, from which the school of fumism grew.
+Evidence (and the crowning glory) of Alphonse Allais's first literary successes was the January 1880 issue of the newspaper ″Hydropat″ entirely dedicated to him, with a caricature on the entire cover.
+It depicted a blond pharmacist, Alphonse Allais.

+Already in the first year of Fumism, Paul Vivien wrote in his "leading" article:

 Work

 He is the author of many collections of whimsical writings.
 A poet as much as a humorist, he cultivated the verse form known as holorhyme (all verses are homophonous, where entire lines are pronounced the same).
 For example: